ryszardtuora/coreferee/README.md

 Handling coreference resolution successfully requires training corpora that have been manually annotated with coreferences.
 The [state of the art in coreference resolution](https://paperswithcode.com/sota/coreference-resolution-on-conll-2012) is progressing rapidly, but is largely focussed on techniques that require training corpora that are larger than what is available for most languages and software developers.
 The [CONLL 2012 training corpus](https://cemantix.org/conll/2012/task-description.html), which is most widely used, has the following restrictions:

 - CONLL 2012 covers English, Chinese and Arabic; there is nothing of comparable size for most other languages.
-For example, the [corpus](#model-performance) we used to train Coreferee for German is around a tenth of the size of CONLL 2012;
+For example, the [corpus](#model-performance) we used to train coreferencer for German is around a tenth of the size of CONLL 2012;

 - CONLL 2012 is not publicly available and has a license that precludes non-members of the Linguistic Data Consortium from using models commercially that CONLL 2012 was used to train.

 Earlier versions of spaCy had an extension, [Neuralcoref](https://github.com/huggingface/neuralcoref), that was excellent but that was never made publicly available for any language other than English.
-The aim of Coreferee, on the other hand, is to get coreference resolution working for a variety of languages: our focus is less on necessarily achieving the best possible precision and recall for English than on enabling the functionality to be reproduced for new languages as easily and as quickly as possible.
+The aim of coreferencer, on the other hand, is to get coreference resolution working for a variety of languages: our focus is less on necessarily achieving the best possible precision and recall for English than on enabling the functionality to be reproduced for new languages as easily and as quickly as possible.
 Because training data is in such short supply for most languages and is very effort-intensive to produce, it is important to use what is available as effectively as possible.

 There are three essential strategies that human readers employ to recognise coreferences within a text: